NHSChoices/alpha-ui-toolkit/README.md

 This provides a **pattern library** for interface elements for the NHS site.
 It includes markup, CSS (based on Bootstrap, built using Less), and (eventually) JavaScript.
-It's intended to be a resource for developers, as a central hub for our front-end site components.
+It's intended to be a resource for designers and developers, and a central hub for our front-end site components.

 The www directory can be served as a static site.
 It's built using the static site-generator functionality of Harp.